 The primary applicant may subaward or subcontract with partners, collaborators, or other parties that provide additional knowledge, expertise, or resources for the purposes of the proposed project that are not otherwise available within the applicant organization.
-Applicants may also subaward to smaller organizations to support underserved communities or producers.
 In all subaward or subcontract scenarios, the primary applicant will maintain the oversight and reporting responsibility.
+Using grant funds to competitively "re-grant" funds in mini-grant programs or to activities that are not central to the purpose of the project or for unknown costs is unallowable.

-Cost Sharing and Matching
+Cost Sharing

-This funding opportunity requires matching funds from non-Federal sources in the form of cash and/or in-kind contributions equal to 25% of the amount of Federal funds being requested.
+This funding opportunity requires cost sharing funds from non-Federal sources in the form of cash and/or in-kind contributions equal to 25% of the amount of Federal funds being requested.
+Applicants must submit signed Letters of Verification for Cost Sharing Funds for EACH cash and/or in-kind resource.
+All cost sharing contributions must be committed or secured at the time an applicant is recommended for an award.
+An award will not be issued unless all cost sharing funds over the life of the grant are secured.

-- Match must be in the form of allowable direct or indirect costs and align with the project goals and purposes. - The full amount or a portion of the indirect cost can be used as match or cost sharing. - You cannot use program income (funds generated from the proposed program) as match or cost sharing. - Cash match contributions are generally defined as an actual cash contribution (not the 'value' of someone's time/effort) from the applicant's general revenue/reserves/savings/line of credit, or 3rd-party partner(s), or other non-Federal grants.

-- In-kind contributions are generally defined, when used as a cost share or match for a grant, as the value of goods or services provided by a third party for the benefit of the grant program, where no funds transferred hands. - Match contributions (either cash or in-kind) cannot be used for FMPP if they are already being used toward satisfying a match requirement under any other Federal grant agreement to which the applicant is a party.
+- Cash contributions are generally defined as an actual cash contribution (not the 'value' of someone's time/effort) from the applicant's general revenue/reserves/savings/line of credit, or 3rd-party partner(s), or other non-Federal grants. - In-kind contributions are generally defined as the value of goods or services provided by a third party for the benefit of the grant program, where no funds transferred hands. - Cost Sharing must be in the form of allowable direct or indirect costs and align with the project goals and purposes. - The full amount or a portion of the indirect cost can be used as cost sharing. - You cannot use program income (funds generated from the proposed program) as cost sharing. - Cost share contributions (either cash or in-kind) cannot be used for FMPP if they are already being used toward satisfying a cost share requirement under any other Federal grant agreement to which the applicant is a party.